hedj/nslc/README.md

 ,242,87,60,18};
 ```

-With this choice of T, the strings "help\n" and "help\r\n" checksum correctly!
+With this choice of T, the strings "help\n" and "help\r\n" checksum correctly ( "p" is the checksum byte for "hel" and "\r" is the checksum byte for "help").
 If devices implement a handler for these sequences, then even someone with a misconfigured terminal
 will be able to type "help", press return and see help on how to use the device.